Robotech's Arsenal

 Maybe you have read some of my guides and now you are wondering just what kind of paintball does this guy play?
 Well, I should think it is pretty obvious that I do not play speedball or tournament style paintball.
 I'm a scenario player and thus my gear is very much what the industry calls Military Simulation, or MilSim for short.

-First up is the oldest marker in my arsenal.
-This is a Warsensor WS66.
+Next up is the oldest marker in my arsenal and a marker still very dear to my heart.
+This is a Warsensor WS66 and she served me well ever since I bought her in 2004 (in 2013 it's hard to get parts but with replacing nothing but o-rings and cup seals, she still shoots great).
 It is a stacked tube blow back with parts in common with the old VM68s and early Spyders.
 Everything on it is metal except for the CAR stock body.
 The barrel, called a Hop Up Barrel by Warsensor, has three groves in the top of the barrel that help put a backspin on the ball thus giving the marker range similar to the Tippmann Flatline or APEX barrel systems.
 With the straight barrel though it seems to produce a more accurate shot than a Flatline equipped Tippmann.
 I use to change the configuration of this marker around quite a bit but now that my arsenal has expanded I keep her in this configuration.

 |